StanChart to sharpen strategy after rare profit drop

-LONDON, March 5 (Reuters) - Standard Chartered on Wednesday will show how it intends to sharpen its focus and potentially sell several small businesses to revive its fortunes in the face of slower growth and its first fall in profits in a decade, people familiar with the matter said.
+LONDON (Reuters) - Standard Chartered (STAN.L) on Wednesday will show how it intends to sharpen its focus and potentially sell several small businesses to revive its fortunes in the face of slower growth and its first fall in profits in a decade, people familiar with the matter said.

 The bank - which makes 90 percent of its profit in Asia, the Middle East and Africa - is expected to report a 2013 profit of $7.1 billion, down from $7.5 billion in 2012, after stripping out one-off items, according to the average forecast compiled by the company.